anmarjarjees/anmarjarjees/README.md

   > git branch -M main

-GitHub will remind us by listing the following commands when we create an empty repo. which are the steps to do locally:
+GitHub will remind us by listing the following commands when we create an empty repo which are the steps to do locally:
   > git init

   > git add README.md